The natural gas revolution in Cyprus

 The Block 12 partners and the Cypriot government are considering options on how the natural gas may be supplied to the local market in Cyprus and exported through pipelines to other markets, including the Egyptian market.

-As part of these efforts, the Cypriot government recently signed an energy cooperation agreement with the Egyptian government that will also examine the option of exporting gas from Aphrodite to the domestic Egyptian market and to the liquefaction facilities of private companies on Egyptian soil.
+As part of these efforts, the Cypriot government signed an energy cooperation agreement with the Egyptian government that will examine the option of exporting gas from Aphrodite to both the domestic Egyptian market and to the liquefaction facilities of private companies on Egyptian soil, including Shell which owns the Idku Natural Gas Liquefaction Company in Egypt.

 For further reading: